|Personal Basic Plan

 One of the best features of Currents is its ability to continually save any changes made to documents, keeping the file up to date at all times.
 Currents also keeps a 30 day backup of all files and their changes.
 This way, if a mistake is made or a file becomes lost or corrupted, you have the ability to rollback to a previous version.
 The Currents service will not be installed when initially setting up the Carbonite backup system; users need to go to labs.carbonite.com to try out the service for free.

-In regard to HIPAA compliance: Online backup services cannot legally state that they are officially HIPAA compliant.
-However, Carbonite contains all of the security features to protect data that is transmitted to and from their servers.
-Carbonite follows strict guidelines to meet factors that go into HIPAA compliance.
+In regard to HIPAA compliance: As a Business Associate, Carbonite contains all of the necessary security features to protect data that is transmitted to and from its servers.
+Carbonite follows strict guidelines and supports regulatory compliance requirements for its Pro Plan and Server Plan Customers.
 If you want to know what HIPAA is, please visit our FAQ page.

 For pure online backup, Carbonite is a great bargain.
 While it may not have all the fancy features other online backup providers have, the setup is simple, fuss free, and comprehensive.
 The user interface (see screen shot at left) is likewise simple and easy to use.
 You'll just set it and forget it—until the day you need to restore your files.

 5% off 2 yrs;